 Our contributing photographer, Atael Weissman captured through his camera’s lens the atmosphere and the excitement that only live music can provide.
 Check out the performances of the following artists: Bettye Lavette, Esperanza Spalding, George Benson and Karrin Allyson.

-Photographs by Atael Weissman
+Photos by Atael Weissman